ARE Series: Project Development & Documentation | PPD

 SECTION 1: Integration of Building Materials & Systems (31-37%)

-Remember Historic Buildings from previous divisions?
-Well, keep those standards in mind for PDD as well.
-This isn't your first rodeo with historic buildings, so dive a little deeper if possible when studying.
-You might have questions come up that ask if a certain detail is allowed on a historic building.
+Questions might come up that ask if a certain detail is allowed on a historic building.
 With that said, you might not get ANY questions about historic buildings, so don't stress about spending too much time on this.

 Know sprinklered versus not sprinklered and how this can affect your design.
-It will affect construction types, separation wall types, travel distances, etc.

 Understand how different materials and systems are connected to each other (anchor bolts, welds, curtain wall connections)

-Understand the properties of materials for example:
+Understand the properties of materials:

 What happens when too much water is added to concrete?
 What about not enough?

+Where is insulation required and why?
 Understand how to calculate the r-value of an assembly and have a general understanding of which materials have higher or lower R-values

 SECTION 2: Construction Documentation 32-38%

-There will be a lot of questions about details: vapor barrier locations, air gaps, connections, flashing, material properties, curtain walls, R-Values, U-Factors, and K-Factors.
-A lot of questions about wall assemblies for fire separation and sound separation.
+A few examples: vapor barrier locations, air gaps, connections, flashing, material properties, curtain walls, R-Values, U-Factors, and K-Factors.

 Know how to calculate moment and shear for uniform/concentrated loads